ScarlettRed6/pomodoro-timer/README.md

 - 📂 **Categories & Tasks**: Create custom categories (e.g., Study, Work, Exercise) and add tasks under each.
 - 🎨 **Theme Customization**: Choose between **Purple** and **Red** accent themes to match your style.
 - 📅 **Heat Map Calendar**: Visualize your daily activity with a color-coded calendar heat map.
-- 👤 **Guest & Account Mode**: Use as a guest for quick sessions, or sign up to save your data and sync across devices.
+- 👤 **Guest & Account Mode**: Use as a guest for quick sessions, or sign up to save your data.

 ## 🚀 Getting Started